How to achieve IOSH membership and why it is so valuable

 Chartered Fellow (CFIOSH)

 The final, highest level of IOSH membership – the Chartered Fellow level demands a minimum of five years as a chartered member, supported by a portfolio and interview.
-Chartered Fellows are considered the leading experts in the health and safety industry.
+It is offered to those professionals who go above and beyond in their professional development and practices.
+Chartered Fellows are considered the leading experts in the health and safety industry, entitled to use of the title Chartered Safety and Health Practitioner and the post-nominal letters CFIOSH.

 The benefits of IOSH membership